-Under the CPR, the English courts are obliged to manage cases actively (and in future it is expected the judiciary will be increasingly proactive in case management with a view to minimising costs incurred; see question 1.5 above).
+Under the CPR, the English courts are obliged to manage cases actively.
 Active judicial case management includes:

-- encouraging the parties to co-operate in the conduct of the proceedings; - identifying the issues that require full investigation and trial and deciding summarily on those that do not; - encouraging the parties to resort to ADR if the court considers this appropriate; - facilitating the settlement of the dispute in whole or in part; - controlling the process of the case in a cost-conscious and efficient manner by setting procedural timetables and giving other appropriate directions; - keeping the parties' need to attend court to a minimum; and - making full use of technology.
+- encouraging the parties to co-operate in the conduct of the proceedings; - identifying the issues that require full investigation and trial and deciding summarily on those that do not; - encouraging the parties to resort to ADR if the court considers this appropriate; - facilitating the settlement of the dispute in whole or in part; - controlling the process of the case in a cost-conscious and efficient manner by setting procedural timetables and giving other appropriate directions; - keeping the parties' need to attend court to a minimum; - making full use of technology.